kurumi1ksllq/GregTech-Modern/docs/content/Development/Data-Sync-System/Usage.md

     default boolean mustProvideObject() {
         return false;
     }

+    // A method for serialising a value into a tag
+    // Called when serialising a value to be sent to the client default Tag serializeClientSyncNBT(@Nullable T value, ISyncManaged holder) {
+      return serializeNBT(value, holder);
+    }

+    // A method for deserialising a value from a tag
+    // Called when deserialising a value on the client.
+    // If mustProvideObject == true, currentVal is the currently saved value. default T deserializeClientNBT(Tag tag, ISyncManaged holder, @Nullable T currentVal) {
+      return deserializeNBT(tag, holder, currentVal);
+    }

   // A method for serialising a value into a tag.
-    // isSync is true when the serialised NBT will be sent to the client rather than saved to server
-    // isFullSync is true when the serialised NBT will be sent to a client who is loading this entire BlockEntity for the first time
-    Tag serializeNBT(T value, boolean isSync, boolean isFullSync);
+  // The holder param is the object this sync value is attached to Tag serializeNBT(T value, ISyncManaged holder);

-    // A method for deserialising a tag into a value.
+  // A method for deserialising a value from a tag
-    // currentVal is null if mustProvideObject returns false
+  // If mustProvideObject == true, currentVal is the currently saved value.
-    // isSync is true when deserialiseNBT is called client-side T deserializeNBT(Tag tag, @Nullable T currentVal, boolean isSync);
+  T deserializeNBT(Tag tag, ISyncManaged holder, @Nullable T currentVal);
 }
 ```